mdolab/adflow/doc/solvers.rst

 This option can be useful if very large number of processors are used, and the linear solver is failing due to the aggressive domain decomposition.
 The users can increase ``'nkouterpreconits'`` and ``'nkinnerpreconits'`` values to perform more iterations with the global and local preconditioners within the NK solver.
 These options improve the preconditioner strength at no memory cost, however, each iteration will require more computations.
+All the options mentioned so far should be handled with care, as small changes in the parameter tuning will cause large changes in the resulting linear solver.
+Users should avoid going past a value of 3-4 for all the parameters mentioned in this paragraph so far.
 Finally, the users can increase the subpsace size used for the GMRES solver by modifying ``'nksubspacesize'``.
 The default subspace size is set to 60, and increasing this value will require more memory, along with increasingly more computational effort since each iteration of the GMRES solver uses an orthogonalization with respect to the previous vectors.